Airtel Uganda: Listing of shares

-It is expected that Airtel Uganda is going to list at least 20 percent of its shares of stock on the Uganda Securities Exchange in 2022, to comply with Ugandan laws and regulations.
-In April 2022, the telco requested for a one year extension to the original listing deadline of December 2022.
+It is expected that Airtel Uganda would list at least 20 percent of its shares of stock on the Uganda Securities Exchange (USE) in 2022, to comply with Ugandan laws and regulations.
+In April 2022, the telco requested for a one-year extension to the original listing deadline of December 2022.

+In Q3 2023 Airtel Uganda announced its intention to list 8 billion existing shares of the company stock, comprising 20 percent shareholding on the USE, between 29 August and 13 October 2023, to comply with Uganda's licensing laws.
+Each share is listed at USh:100 (approx. US$0.02717) and the IPO is expected to raise USh:800 billion (approx. US$217.34 million).
+Airtel selected Absa Bank Uganda as its lead transaction advisor for the process and Crested Stocks and Securities Limited as its lead sponsoring broker.
+On 7 November 2023, the shares of stock of Airtel Uganda began trading on the USE under the symbol: AIRTEL UGANDA.